An arrest involving two police officers and a taser recently made headlines across the country. The incident took place in Riverside last week.

 But the suspect reportedly began resisting arrest, which prompted one of the police officers to fire his taser.
 However, things didn’t go as planned.

 While one of the prongs hit the suspect, the other one struck another officer, who injured his head as a result.
-The police officer was taken to hospital to receive medial attention for the head injury.
+The police officer was taken to hospital to receive medical attention for the head injury.

 Is using a taser considered police misconduct?